To find the daily readings of the Mass: USA UK & Ireland

 - Steps Towards Implementing Lectio Divina

 - Finished and Unfinished Lectio Divina.
-How The General Light Becomes Clear
+How The General Light Becomes Clear ⇐ (see the book too)

 - How The Grace Of God Works In Lectio Divina